metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-collection-with-javascript.md

 The `createCollection()` instruction supports adding both normal and external plugin through the `plugins` field.
 So we can just easily add all the required field for the specific plugins, and everything it will be handled by the instruction.

-**Note**: Refer to the [documentation](/core/plugins) if you're not sure on what fields and plugin to use!

-Here's an example on how to use it!
+Here's an example on how to do it:

 ```typescript
 const collection = generateSigner(umi)